sixtyandme logo

 The Author

 Toward the end of her 40-year career as a creator of science museums, Sheila Grinell began a “second act” as a novelist.
 Her debut, Appetite, appeared in 2016, and her second novel, The Contract, in 2019.
-She writes a monthly newsletter and engages with readers on social media.
+She gives talks at libraries and bookstores and writes a monthly newsletter for her readers.

 You Might Also Like